PINTO0309/onnx2tf/docs/fb_refactor8_improvements.md

 selected targets, one new composite target, and exactly 128 phase IDs with 128 owners.
 No real-model conversion was repeated for this ownership-only extraction.

+## Characterize terminal singleton/Clamp-SiNet/HardSwish cleanup

+The managed 30-result inventory next selects the unconditional terminal singleton/Clamp-SiNet composite and the immediately following recorded HardSwish-SE cleanup.
+This is the smallest remaining boundary that can reduce the inventory without crossing a later graph mutation: a future owner can run the existing composite, then the public HardSwish-SE pass, and the lowerer can immediately record the returned HardSwish mapping under the unchanged phase ID before Dequant/HardSigmoid cleanup runs.

+The strict contract fixes the exact existing `SINetTerminalLayoutRecoveryContext`, both layout-option paths, the complete nested terminal schema, the one-key HardSwish schema, public-owner equivalence, the retained compatibility wrapper, the layout-guarded QKV predecessor, and the Dequant/HardSigmoid and terminal SiNet/singleton-Reshape successors.
+The future composite target is required to supply element `[1]` directly to `session.record_phase_result("cleanup.terminal.sinet_hardswish_se", ...)`, so the mutation order, record timing, phase ID, and 128-entry bound stay fixed.

+Production remains unchanged pending one two-child context owner.
+Focused and reference-based affected sequential validation report `4 passed, 1 xfailed` and `395 passed, 1 xfailed` across 14 files; the sole expected failure is the deliberately absent owner module.
+Phase-store validation remains `2 passed`, the raw/managed inventory remains 32/30, and the store remains exactly 128 IDs and 128 owners.
+Ruff, bytecode compilation, and whitespace checks pass.